vanhoangkha/Networking-fundamentals/Day31_TCP_and_UDP.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3a0a9cff-8bc4-4c1f-a9b0-941807cf6f40)

 - TCP provides RELIABLE communication
-    - The DESTINATION HOST must acknowledge that it RECEIVED each TCP SEGMENT (Layer 4 PDU)
+    - The DESTINATION HOST must acknowledge that it RECEIVED each TCP Đoạn (Layer 4 PDU)
-    - If a SEGMENT isn’t ACKNOWLEDGED, it is sent again
+    - If a Đoạn isn’t ACKNOWLEDGED, it is sent again

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d8349049-7a5a-40a3-95fa-7ad86ec1049d)

 - TCP provides SEQUENCING
-    - SEQUENCE numbers in the TCP HEADER allow DESTINATION HOSTS to put SEGMENTS in the correct ORDER even if they arrive out of ORDER
+    - SEQUENCE numbers in the TCP Header allow DESTINATION HOSTS to put SEGMENTS in the correct ORDER even if they arrive out of ORDER

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a1df1c41-df4f-4211-ac56-144280a2d3bf)